Employee surveys: 6 common mistakes and how to avoid them

 According to a Forbes report, 74% of employees would be more inclined to give feedback about their company, workload and culture if the feedback channel was made truly anonymous.

-Stribe is one of the best anonymous employee feedback tools in the UK.
+Stribe offers one of the best anonymous employee feedback tools in the UK.

 Read More